 However, experiments have shown that the doses of aspartame required to pose danger to humans are far larger than what any normal person could consume in a day.
 The FDA has set the acceptable daily intake (ADI) for aspartame at 50 mg/kg of bodyweight - the equivalent of a whopping 18 to 19 cans of diet soda.

-Rodent studies have shown a dose-dependent increase in lymphomas, leukemias, and transitional renal cell tumors in rats and mice who received doses of aspartame lower than the ADI - but while rodents and humans do share some metabolic similarities, the mechanisms our bodies use to process aspartame and other relevant compounds are different from those in rats.
-This fact has led most researchers to conclude that a comparison between rodent and human effects would be invalid in the case of aspartame.
+Rodent studies have shown a dose-dependent increase in lymphomas, leukemias, and transitional renal cell tumors in rats and mice who received doses of aspartame lower than the ADI - but while rodents and humans do share some metabolic similarities, there are many differences also.
+Mechanisms that our bodies use to process methanol, a byproduct of aspartame are quite different from those in rodents.
+Thus, it is questionable whether the results of aspartame testing in rodent models can be readily applied to humans.

 For people born with phenylketonuria (PKU), a rare inherited disease, aspartame can help create dangerously high levels of the naturally occurring essential amino acid phenylalanine - and there’s also some evidence pointing to a possible relationship between aspartame and migraine headaches.
 For most people, though, aspartame has always been perfectly safe at reasonable doses.

 The human body doesn’t metabolize Ace-k at all, so it provides no calories - but it’s 200 times sweeter than table sugar.
 One breakdown product of ace-k is a chemical known as acetoacetamide, which is known to be toxic if consumed in very large doses - but the amounts of acetoacetamide found in spoonfuls of Ace-k are far below dangerous levels.
 Still, although plenty of research has found that Ace-k is safe for animals, human studies are still rare.